NouradinAbdurahman/Portfolio/README.md

 ```

 ### Content
-Update your personal information in `app/page.tsx`:
+Update your personal information through the admin panel at `/admin/content`:
 - Personal details
 - Skills and technologies
 - Projects